carlospolop-forks/S3PermScanner/README.md

-  -o, --out-file OUTFILE  Name of file to save the successfully checked buckets in (Default: buckets.txt) -d, --dump              Dump all found open buckets locally -l, --list              List all found open buckets locally
+  -o, --out-file OUTFILE  Name of file to save the successfully checked buckets in (Default: buckets.txt) -d, --dump              Dump all found open buckets locally -l, --list              List all found open buckets locally --version VERSION     Display the current version of this tool -p, --perm-wordlist   Wordlist used to create new Bucket names
 </pre>

-The tool takes in a list of bucket names to check.
+The tool takes in a list of bucket names to check and creates a new list of possible bucket names.
 Found S3 buckets are output to file.
 The tool will also dump or list the contents of 'open' buckets locally.

 ### Interpreting Results